We are committed to maintaining the trust and confidence of every client. We are GDPR-compliant but strive to go above and beyond the standard.

 Audience Research Projects

-Whether you're involved in one of our research projects as an audience member or a client, you can be assured that all our research is carried out in a way that respects privacy and personal data.
+Whether you're involved in one of our research projects as an audience member or a client, know that we do that research in a way that respects privacy and personal data.

-Sometimes, businesses give us access to the data they already have on audiences so we can do research on their behalf.
-If you’ve booked a ticket or engaged with a business before, your personal contact data may be present in the data they give us access to.
+Sometimes, businesses give us access to the data they already have on audiences to research on their behalf.
+So, for example, if you have booked a ticket or engaged with a business before, your personal contact data may be present in the data they give us.

-At other times, we’re asked to collect new data for businesses.
-As part of this, we would pass the personal details of research participants back to the business—but only if the participants have given us permission to do this.
+At other times, we collect new data for businesses.
+As part of this, we would pass the personal details of research participants back to the company—but only if the participants have permitted us to do this.

-If your personal contact details are included in any data we use, protecting that information is very important to us.
+If your personal contact details are contained in any data we use, know that protecting that information is important to us.

 Links to Other Web Sites

 You're entitled to access the personal information that we hold and raise a complaint if you have any issues with processing data.
 Please email your request or complaints to us at firstname.lastname@example.org.

 Changes to this Privacy Notice